IdhcbIan/IdhcbIan/README.md

 # Hello!
-I'm Ian, Welcome to my GitHub profile! 👋
+I'm Ian, Welcome to my GitHub profile!!

 ## About Me
 I'm an Applied Math and Computer Science Student at ICMC USP, passionate about working on hard problems and building the future.
 I have a keen interest in AI and computer science, particularly in using smarter systems to push the boundaries of human knowledge and achievements.